wp-plugins/teachpress/readme.txt

 For deactivating the publication system:
 define ('TP_PUBLICATION_SYSTEM','disable');

-= I see only error messages if I use the RSS-Feed for publications or the xls/csv-Export for enrollments.
+= I see only error messages if I use the RSS-Feed for publications or the xls/csv export for enrollments.
 What's wrong? = If you save plugins outside the normal path (/wp-content/plugins/), the plugin can't load required WordPress files in some cases.
 Solution: Change the path in the following plugin files: export.php (line 9) / feed.php (line 7).

 == Changelog ==
+= 4.0.3 - (13.03.2013) =
+* New: [tpsingle]: New parameter "key" added
+* Bugfix: [tpcourselist]: Sub courses were displayed in a wrong way
+* Bugfix: [tpcloud, tplist, tpsearch, tpsingle]: Fixed the handling of "In:" strings for publication meta rows
+* Bugfix: Publications could not be deleted with the first try
-= 4.0.2 - (07.03.2013) =
+* Bugfix: Fixed a bug with missing keywords/tags in BibTeX based publication feeds = 4.0.2 - (07.03.2013) =
 * Bugfix: Try to fix a problem with unvisible publications
 * Bugfix: Fixed a problem with a possible division through in add_publication.php